HolyBlackCat/cpp-tutorials/compiling_in_terminal_win.md

 Run it in your terminal using `./a.exe` and you should see `Hello!` being printed.

-You can also run it by double-clicking `a.exe`, but the application will quickly close before you can see the results.
-(This is the correct behavior for programs that are supposed to be run in the terminal, but if you don't like it, Google for workarounds.)

-You can tell the compiler to use a different executable name using `-o`, for example: `clang++ test.cpp -o test.exe` will name the program `test.exe`.
-The order doesn't matter, `clang++ -o test.exe test.cpp` works as well.
-But the executable name must immediately follow `-o`, e.g. `clang++ test.cpp test.exe -o` doesn't work.

-Remember that you can press "up" in the terminal to repeat the last command, instead of typing it every time.

-You can use `clang++ test.cpp -o test.exe && ./test.exe` to both compile and run the application as a single command.

 ## You did it! ❤️

 This is enough to start learning C++.